objval/caption-craft-api/UNDERSTANDING.md

 - **Workflow:**
     - Scans the `/tmp` directory and deletes any files that are older than a certain threshold.
 This is a crucial housekeeping task to prevent the server's disk from filling up with orphaned temporary files from failed or interrupted jobs.

+### 4.4.
+BullMQ Connection Resilience

+- The BullMQ connection to Redis now employs a **custom exponential backoff retry strategy**.
+Instead of aggressively retrying immediately, it waits for increasing durations (up to 10 seconds) between connection attempts.
+This prevents log flooding with `ENOTFOUND` errors when the network is temporarily unavailable (e.g., after a computer wakes from sleep) and provides clear, informative log messages during reconnection attempts.

 ## 5. Frontend Interaction Strategy

 The frontend is expected to interact with the backend in the following manner: